 Through all the permutations art has experienced across history, work of the body persists.
 We use the human nude to master skill, understand ourselves, and push social and psychological buttons for the sake of expression (sensual, delicate, political, aggressive, and so on).
 We intend for Manifest's ongoing annual NUDE project, now in its 11th year, to explore how our collective body is used today in art to achieve these goals and more.

-This year we are happy to celebrate passing a decade of exploring the nude in contemporary art, and renew our invitation to artists to submit works in any media, of any style or genre (abstract, conceptual, realistic, etc.), and of any size, for consideration in Manifest's eleventh annual NUDE, an international competitive exhibit exploring the uncovered human form in current art.
+This year we are happy to celebrate over a decade of exploring the nude in contemporary art, and renew our invitation to artists to submit works in any media, of any style or genre (abstract, conceptual, realistic, etc.), and of any size, for consideration in Manifest's twelfth annual NUDE, an international competitive exhibit exploring the uncovered human form in current art.

 [ read the curatorial statement from the 1st annual NUDE in 2009 here ]